-GDPR (General Data Protection Regulation) which comes into effect from May 2018.
+GDPR (General Data Protection Regulation) came into effect from May 2018.
 We will update this policy after the completion of the UK’s exit from the European Union (as required).
 Note – the GDPR has been incorporated into UK legislation as the Data Protection Act 2018.

 We will hold your details on our internal systems.
 We do our best to ensure the security of your details by using up to date industry practices to guard against unauthorised access, use, disclosure or loss.